RockLogicGmbH/nginxcrypt/README.md

 > [1]: 1024, 2048, 4096, ec-256, ec-384, ec-521 [not supported by LE yet], etc.

-> [2]: 1024 length for Diffie-Hellman parameters key is set for test purposes only, please set it to 2048 at least!
+> [2]: Diffie-Hellman parameters key length must be 2048 at least!

 > [3]: Be aware that generation of the Diffie-Hellman parameters key can take much time, **way more than just a couple minutes**.